techtanzeel/collado-io/src/markdown/blog/2019/stumbling-on-happiness/index.md

 As [Will Durant — Wikipedia](https://en.wikipedia.org/wiki/Will_Durant) put it, a _manufactured reality_.

-Our brains “fill in” all sorts of information each day.
+Our brains "fill in" all sorts of information each day.
 Our predictions are influenced by our experiences.
 We make assumptions about things that we predict based on the previous experiences we have had or heard about before.

 Therefore, the mistake we make when we unthinkingly accept the validity of our memories and perceptions is the same mistake we make when we imagine our futures.